irBags/Project-P3OL-compatible-software/README.md

 **main.idx**: contains all the FDO forms, images, and binary data the client needs for interaction with the server.
 Any new FDO forms will be compiled to the main.idx then uploaded.
 This will be temporary until the server can properly handle what is called *Download on Demand* (DOD) protocals which will allow us to automagically update the FDO forms whenever a user logs into the service.

-**TCP.ccl**: contains the script that tells the client software where to look for the Re-AOL server for connection.
-The only thing changed in this file was the address to the Re-AOL server.
+**TCP.ccl**: contains the script that tells the client software where to look for the P3OL server for connection.
+The only thing changed in this file was the address to the P3OL server.
 There are other ways to tell the client where to look for a connection, but this was the easiest way that did not require altering firewall settings or a hosts file.

 To enable sounds:
 ```